zilexa/Homeserver/Recommendations.md

 The research can be found in [this Dutch forum](https://gathering.tweakers.net/forum/list_messages/2096876) (or see [translation](https://gathering-tweakers-net.translate.goog/forum/list_messages/2096876?_x_tr_sl=nl&_x_tr_tl=en&_x_tr_hl=nl&_x_tr_pto=wapp)), the first post is long and contains the most important information.
 Below the concluding recommendations:

+## Barebones
+If you your storage needs are limited and you do not want to build your own system (which can be both expensive and time consuming and if you never build a PC before, it might not be for you), these barebones (complete systems, just add memory and storage) have been tested to have very low power consumption:
+- ASRock DeskMini 310 (looks big but is small, 2x SATA + 1 M.2 drive)
+- Intel NUC NUC8i3BEH (1 SATA drive + 1 M.2 drive) can do <3.5W idle
+- Intel NUC Kit NUC8i5BEH (1 SATA drive + 1 M.2 drive can do <3.5W idle.
+The i5 processor is overkill, but if you can't find the i3 version its a good alternative.
+- (NUC10i7FNH)[https://www.anandtech.com/show/15571/intel-nuc10i7fnh-frost-canyon-review] (1 SATA drive + 1 M.2 drive).
+Anandtech measured 4.64W
+- (Minisforum UM820)[https://arstechnica.com/gadgets/2021/02/looking-for-a-tiny-but-powerful-pc-check-out-the-minisforum-u820-u850/] (2x SATA + 1 M.2 drive, same size as a NUC, similar to the NUC8i3BEH but with updated GPU).

+If you do consider building your own server, read on:
 ## Motherboard
 _*non-gaming, with parts focused on power consumption/efficiency, with ECC memory support*_  \
 The most essential part: A motherboard designed specifically for 24/7/365 stable operation with low power consumption, instead of a motherboard designed for gaming.